DigitalCampus/django-oppia/docs/index.rst

 `OppiaMobile <http://oppia-mobile.org/>`_ is the mobile learning platform from `Digital Campus <http://digital-campus.org/>`_.
-This documentation details how to set up your own server and how you may make basic customisations.
+This documentation details how to set up your own implementation and how you may make basic customisations.

 Contents: